AdobeDocs/target.en/help/main/c-recommendations/c-products/entity-attributes.md

 Supports multi-value (comma-delimited list).

 Category of the current page.
-The entity.categoryID can include multiple categories, such as a cardigans sub-subsection (for example, womens, womens:sweaters, womens:sweaters:cardigans).
+The entity.categoryID can include multiple categories, such as a cardigans sub-subsection (for example, `womens`, `womens:sweaters`, `womens:sweaters:cardigans`).
 Multiple categories must be separated by commas.

 The `categoryId` value is limited to 250 characters.